enum class and Scoped Enumerations

 C and C++ Interface Interoperability

-In real projects, enum class sometimes encounters scenarios where it needs to interact with C interfaces.
-The underlying C library might require passing a int or uint32_t, while your C++ code uses enum class.
-In this case, explicit conversion is needed:
+In actual projects, enum class sometimes encounters scenarios interacting with C interfaces.
+The underlying C library might require passing int or uint32_t, while your C++ code uses enum class.
+Explicit conversion is needed at this point:

 extern "C" void hal_set_mode(uint8_t mode);